Internet kill switch: India

 India sometimes terminates Internet connections in Kashmir and northeastern states.

 Iran

 The Iranian Government activated the internet kill switch during the 2019–2020 Iranian Protests to prevent the organization of new protests.

+Tanzania

+On October 29th, 2025, the Tanzanian government shut down nationwide access to major social networking sites during a five day national election polling period.
+The technical mechanism that enabled the Internet blackout is not currently known.

 Turkey

 In June 2016, Turkey introduced an Internet kill switch law permitting authorities to "partially or entirely" suspend Internet access due to wartime measures, national security or public order.
 The mechanism came to attention when Internet monitoring group Turkey Blocks detected a nationwide slowdown affecting several social network services on the eve of a major offensive during the 2016 Turkish military intervention in Syria.
 Similar Internet restrictions had previously been implemented during national emergencies to control the flow of information in the aftermath of terrorist attacks, originally without any clear legal grounding.

 United Kingdom

 In the United Kingdom, the Communications Act 2003 and the Civil Contingencies Act 2004 allow the Secretary of State for Culture, Media and Sport to suspend Internet services, either by ordering Internet service providers to shut down operations or by closing Internet exchange points.
 A representative of the Department for Culture, Media and Sport said in 2011 that:

 Dr. Peter Gradwell, a trustee of the Nominet Trust, criticized the provisions in the Communications Act: